cedar-policy/rfcs/text/0074/0074-entity-slicing.md

 Looking to the future, we hope to provide several options and guidance for how to use the entity manifest:

 1. Use the `SimplifiedEntityLoader` api (see later section).
 2. Use a specialized entity loader when the format of the database sufficiently matches the schema.
+For example, Cedar could provide an SQL database data loader.
 3. Write custom entity loading that leverages the entity manifest.